AuthorCarpentry/FSCI-2019/03-dynamic.md

 Let's parameterize our exercise file to demonstrate the power of this dynamic reporting feature!
 We'll apply this feature to enable the author to select her/his Institution before knitting.  'a parameter'Institution' appears six times in the exercise file.
 We will need to add some new code to the YAML header as well as to several paragraphs where the Institution has been manually entered.

-1. Open the file `insert_4b_params.txt` and copy all of the code.
+1. Open the file `insert_params.txt` and copy all of the code.
 Close the file.

 2. In the YAML header of the exercise file ( at the bottom, before the three ending dashes), paste in the copied code `r params$institution`.
 If you wish to change the names of any of the Institutions listed, feel free to do so.
 Just make sure there are at least four Institutions included in the list.
 Save the changes.